Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Separation of Timescales

 \section{Separation of Timescales}

 We turn our attention back to the characteristic voltage scale $V_*$.
-Dimensional analysis reveals a \textit{separation of timescales} in the excitable crawler dynamics, which we analyze using Geometric Singular Perturbation (GSP) \cite{Jones1995}.
+Dimensional analysis reveals a \textit{separation of timescales} in the excitable crawler, which we leverage to analyze its dynamics using Geometric Singular Perturbation (GSP) \cite{Jones1995}.